 The Ministry is also responsible for preparedness and response to acute pollution in Norwegian waters.
 The Norwegian Coastal Administration is one of its subordinate agencies and is responsible for governmental oil spill preparedness and response.

 The Ministry of Climate and Environment has overall responsibility for environmental policy and environmental protection in Norway.
 The Norwegian Environment Agency is a subordinate agency of the Ministry, and has inspection and enforcement responsibilities under the Pollution Control Act.

 Petoro is a wholly state-owned company that manages the commercial aspects of the State’s Direct Financial Interest (SDFI).
 Through the SDFI, the Norwegian State participates directly in petroleum activities on the Norwegian continental shelf.
 Petoro is the licensee for the state’s share of production licences and ownership in fields and pipelines on the Norwegian shelf and associated onshore facilities.

 Gassco was established in 2001 and is a wholly-owned state company.
 Gassco does not make a profit or a loss from its own operations.
 Gassco is the neutral and independent operator of the gas transport system, and is responsible for operating the infrastructure on behalf of the owners.
-The Ministry of Petroleum and Energy manages the state’s ownership interest in Gassco.
+The Ministry of Energy manages the state’s ownership interest in Gassco.